 When I arrived back in town and picked him up, Brutus was no longer in the kennel, but sitting at the feet of the receptionist at the Pet Hospital.
 Another heart was won.

 He has come to be the gentlest, smartest, most loyal dog I have ever had.
-Well, needless to say, in the last nine years, he has gained back the lost weight, won over the hearts of scores of people, and inspired many more to take in a rescue dog.
+Well, needless to say, in the following years, he has gained back the lost weight, won over the hearts of scores of people, and inspired many more to take in a rescue dog.

 He is Brutus, the Wonder Dog.